-The amount of salt in the ocean, known as ‘salinity’, is a measure of the of the amount of salt (in grams) dissolved in 1000 grams of water.
-So, the amount is expressed as parts per thousands.
 Refractometers are a tool used to measure the amount of salinity in the ocean.
-The salinity in the ocean is approximately 32 to 35 parts per thousand.
-Freshwater has a salinity.
+The salinity in the ocean is approximately 32 to 35 ppt.
+Freshwater has a salinity of zero.
 The estuaries fluctuate their salinity level depending upon the tides.
 But, it’s always below the open ocean.
 The poles have a lower salinity because the cold water does not evaporate as fast.

 Do you have another great question?
 Email firstname.lastname@example.org and let us know what you always ponder while digging your toes in the sand!